Dexalot/dexalot-docs/docs/articles/runanode/README.md

 ## Introduction

-Dexalot is a decentralized exchange (DEX) that operates on the Avalanche network, providing users with a centralized exchange experience in a decentralized environment.
-To interact with Dexalot you might need to run an Avalanche node that tracks the Dexalot L1 blockchain.
+Dexalot is an omni-chain decentralized exchange (DEX) that operates a central limit order book (CLOB) in its own sovereign blockchain within the Avalanche L1 Universe.
+It provides two distinct experiences to the users to access its superior prices and ample liquidity:

+1. A centralized exchange experience with limit and market orders for market makers and experienced traders as well as casual traders requiring best prices and more control over their orders.
+2. A swap experience that can be accessed from other connected chains catering more to traders looking for an AMM-like interface.

-Running a non-validating Avalanche node may be needed for several reasons:
+Some users may want to interact with Dexalot running their own non-validating Avalanche node that tracks the Dexalot L1 blockchain in addition to the primary networks X, P, and C. Running a non-validating node may be needed for several reasons:

-  - Access to Full RPC Functionality: It allows projects to access to the Avalanche network's RPC server without the rate limitations imposed on public endpoints.
+  - **Access to Full RPC Functionality**: It allows projects to access to the Avalanche network's RPC server without the rate limitations imposed on public endpoints.
-  - Backup Node: It could serve as a ready replacement for validating nodes in case of issues.
+  - **Backup Node**: It could serve as a ready replacement for validating nodes in case of issues.
-  - Test Node: It allows risk-free testing on a node for various configuration options and profiling.
+  - **Test Node**: It allows risk-free testing on a node for various configuration options and profiling.

 This guide provides detailed instructions on setting up a non-validating Avalanche node that tracks Dexalot L1.
 The process involves downloading the AvalancheGo executable binary, adding the Subnet-EVM plugin, configuring the node to track the Dexalot L1 using these binaries, and ensuring it's properly synchronized with the network.